 The following is an overview of my Solutions to return Johnstown to a place where the residents are proud to call home again :

-Pension Budget – Offer Pension Plans participants incentives (i.e. Cash Payment and 10 to 20 Year Term Life Insurance and Long Term Care etc) to accept Lump Sum distribution and Rollover into 403B Plan yielding a higher interest rate and self directed monthly disbursements that can be adjusted and managed to the needs of each individual.
-The City claims to be contributing $ 4+ million per year to fund the Pension Budget – which approx. 390+/- former and current City employees participate – so for every 97 +/- former and/or current City employees choosing to “opt out” of the Pension Plan for a 403B Plan and/or 401K Plan it would save the City more than $ 1+ million per year.
-Because the City Pension Plan has yielded less than 1 % per year in the past – this creates a win-win situation with the former and/or current City employees obtaining a substantially higher yield – while the City can redirect these funds toward much needed Economic Redevelopment etc.
+Pension Budget – Offer Pension Plans participants incentives (i.e. Cash Payment and 10 to 20 Year Term Life Insurance and Long Term Care and free admission to Johnstown Mill Rats baseball games etc) to accept an Incentive Package and Rollover into 403B and/or 401K Plan yielding a higher interest rate and self directed monthly disbursements that can be adjusted and managed to the needs of each individual.
+The City claims to be contributing $ 4+ million per year to fund the Pension Budget (approx 40 +/- cents of every tax dollar received) – which approx 390+/- former and current City employees participate – so for every 97 +/- former and/or current City employees choosing to “opt out” of the Pension Plan for a 403B Plan and/or 401K Plan it would save the City more than $ 1+ million per year.
+Because the City Pension Plan has yielded less than 1 % per year in the past – this creates a win-win situation with the former and/or current City employees obtaining a substantially higher yield through a self-directed Retirement Plan – while the City can redirect these funds toward much needed Economic Redevelopment etc.

 Fire Dept Budget – reduce the Fire Dept budget by 15 to 20 % - as previously recommended within the City of Johnstown 7th Amended Recovery Plan.
 Replace salary reductions with Blight Incentives etc, for example, offering $ 4,000+/- for every Team of Fireman who razed one Blighted Home in the City of Johnstown during their “time off” shift.
 Given the necessary support and equipment – if the Fire Dept Staff razed two homes per week for 4 years – and the Public Works Dept was staffed at a level to raze three homes per week for 4 years – approx. 1,040 Blighted Homes in Johnstown would be razed in 4 years that would both (1) eliminate ALL Blight from the City and (2) substantially reduce the current $ 8,000+/- being paid by the City to raze homes and (3) provide more than $400,000+ per year in incentive compensation etc for Fire Dept staff.